 Ask for an NHS receipt (FP57) when you pay for your prescription.
 You can’t get one later.
 The FP57 tells you how to claim.
 You have to apply for a refund within three months of paying the prescription charge.

-You may be able to claim a full or partial refund if you become entitled to free prescriptions while your certificate is still valid.
+You may be able to claim a full or partial refund if you become entitled to free NHS prescriptions while your PPC is still valid.
 The amount of refund depends on:

 - how long your PPC is valid for